Higham Chichele Society

 Since its formation in 1997, the Society has sought to generate an interest in history and to help undertake and promote research into the town's past, so that this and future generations can greater understand and appreciate the history and heritage of Higham Ferrers

-Our society meets regularly on the last Friday of each month at 9.30 am in the Bede House, in the grounds of the St. Mary's Church, Higham Ferrers.
+Our society meets regularly on the last Friday of each month in the Bede House, in the grounds of the St. Mary's Church, Higham Ferrers.
+Doors open 9.00am for a 9.30 start.

 New members are very welcome.
 Why not come along!